 8. Meet all applicable requirements of the Minnesota Department of Education and federal law.

-D. Students identified as not reading at grade level by the end of kindergarten, grade 1, and grade 2 must be screened for characteristics of dyslexia.
+B. Students identified as not reading at grade level by the end of kindergarten, grade 1, and grade 2 must be screened for characteristics of dyslexia.
 Students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher must be screened for characteristics of dyslexia, unless a different reason for the reading difficulty has been identified.
-See Minn.
-Stat. § 120B.12, Subd.
+See Minnesota Statutes section 120B.12, Subd.
 2.

-E. Students who do not meet or exceed Minnesota academic standards, as measured by the Minnesota Comprehensive Assessments that are administered during high school, shall be informed that admission to a public school is free and available to any resident under 21 years of age or who meets the requirements of Minn.
-Stat. § 120A.20, Subd.
+C. Students who do not meet or exceed Minnesota academic standards, as measured by the Minnesota Comprehensive Assessments that are administered during high school, shall be informed that admission to a public school is free and available to any resident under 21 years of age or who meets the requirements of Minnesota Statutes section 120A.20, Subd.
 1(c).
 A student’s plan under this section shall continue while the student is enrolled.

-F. The superintendent shall be responsible for keeping the school board informed of all state-mandated curriculum changes, as well as recommended discretionary changes, and for periodically presenting recommended modifications for school board review and approval.
+D. The superintendent shall be responsible for keeping the school board informed of all state-mandated curriculum changes, as well as recommended discretionary changes, and for periodically presenting recommended modifications for school board review and approval.

-G. The superintendent shall have discretionary authority to develop guidelines and directives to implement school board policy relating to curriculum development.
+E. The superintendent shall have discretionary authority to develop guidelines and directives to implement school board policy relating to curriculum development.

 Legal References: Minn.
 Stat. § 120B.10 (Findings; Improving Instruction and Curriculum)